um-pdavila/acs_docs/docs/triton/2-sw/anaconda.rst

 -  ``conda deactivate``

 .. note::
-   You should only test small program on the command line.
-Formal job should be submitted via LSF.
+   Only small test program should be run on the command line.
+Formal job needs to be submitted via LSF.

 Using Conda environment in the LSF job script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~